Falokut/online_cinema_ticket_office/README.md

 * Grafana endpoint  http://localhost:3000
 * Prometheus endpoint  http://localhost:9090
 * Jaeger UI endpoint http://localhost:16686
-* RestApi and gRPC users endpoint http://localhost:80
+* RestApi and gRPC users endpoint http://localhost:8000 or https://localhost:44300
 * kafka-ui users http://localhost:18082
 * kafka-ui admins/employee http://localhost:28082
 * pgAdmin http://localhost:100
-* RestApi and gRPC admins/employee endpoint http://localhost:90
+* RestApi and gRPC admins/employee endpoint http://localhost:10080 or https://localhost:10443
 # Metrics and Monitoring

 We use Grafana, Prometheus, and Jaeger to collect and visualize application metrics.
 You can track the performance of the application using these tools.